Twitter Withdraws Lawsuit After DHS Drops Demands For Alt-Account's Identity

 "Identifying the user 'would chill the expression of particularly valuable political speech,' Twitter says."

+Jamie Lee Williams, a staff attorney at the Electronic Frontier Foundation, tells NPR's Laura Sydell that First Amendment case law recognizes a strong value in anonymous speech, in particular.

-Twitter declined to comment to NPR, beyond pointing toward the latest filing.
+Twitter declined to comment to NPR, beyond pointing to the latest filing.
 DHS has not responded to requests for comment.

 The ACLU, which was also planning to pursue a legal challenge on behalf of the anonymous Twitter user, welcomed the news on Twitter.